eurostat/searoute/README.md

 ### For java developers

 [SeaRoute](https://github.com/eurostat/searoute) is currently not deployed on a maven repository.

-You need first to install [OpenCarto](https://github.com/jgaffuri/OpenCarto):
+You need first to install [OpenCarto](https://github.com/jgaffuri/OpenCarto) with:

 ```
 git clone https://github.com/eurostat/opencarto.git
 cd opencarto